ARMmbed/mbed-os-example-sockets/README.md

 The program brings up an underlying network interface and if it's Wifi also scans for access points.
 It creates a TCPSocket and performs an HTTP transaction targeting the website in the `mbed_app.json` config.

+The example can be configured to use a TLSSocket.
+This works only on devices that support TRNG.

 (Note: To see this example in a rendered form you can import into the Arm Mbed Online Compiler, please see [the documentation](https://os.mbed.com/docs/mbed-os/latest/apis/socket.html#socket-example).)